oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 ### Security testing tools

 Use security testing to detect vulnerabilities in your application.
 Testing can help you protect your applications from data breaches and avoid performance issues.
-You can also determine your application’s level of security stability and avoid future problems.
+You can also determine your application's level of security stability and avoid future problems.

 Testing can be a time-consuming ongoing process, but there are solutions to help you test efficiently.
 Two popular testing tools are vulnerability assessment and penetration testing.

-[*Vulnerability assessment*](https://www.techtarget.com/searchsecurity/definition/vulnerability-assessment-vulnerability-analysis) or scanner tools review your application to see if it’s vulnerable to security attacks.
+[*Vulnerability assessment*](https://www.techtarget.com/searchsecurity/definition/vulnerability-assessment-vulnerability-analysis) or scanner tools review your application to see if it's vulnerable to security attacks.
 They identify, analyze, and help you solve security risks.

 [*Penetration testing*](https://www.okta.com/identity-101/penetration-testing/) (or pen testing)  is a white-hat hacking technique you can use to detect security flaws.
 You imitate the steps a cyber attacker would take in order to identify and fix vulnerabilities before real attackers can discover them.

 ### Certifications in app security

 You might be inspired to learn even more about application security.
-If that’s the case, consider pursuing [certification](https://www.csoonline.com/article/3631530/8-top-cloud-security-certifications.html), so you can develop expertise in cloud security.
+If that's the case, consider pursuing [certification](https://www.csoonline.com/article/3631530/8-top-cloud-security-certifications.html), so you can develop expertise in cloud security.
 This in-demand skill set will benefit you as well as your company or organization.

 ## Use your knowledge